 - In igneous and metamorphic rocks porosity is usually low because the minerals tend to be intergrown, leaving little free space.
 Higher fractured igneous and metamorphic rocks, however, could have high porosity (see Figure 7). - The porosity of sediments is affected by the shape of the grains.
 Well-rounded grains may be almost perfect spheres, but many grains are very irregular.
 They can be shaped like rods, disks, or books.
 Sphere-shaped grains will pack more tightly and have less porosity than particles of other shapes.
-The fabric or orientation of the particles, if they are not spheres, also influences porosity (see Figure 8).
+The fabric or orientation of the particles, if they are not spheres, also influences porosity (see Figure 8). - Porosity can range from zero to more than 60%. - Recently deposited sediments have higher porosity. - Dense crystalline rock or highly compacted soft rocks such as shale have lower porosity.

-Figure 7 Igneous and metamorphic rocks textures
+Figure 7Igneous and metamorphic rocks textures